 About the Provost

 Prior to serving in this role, Dr. Folks was the dean of the School of Engineering and Applied Sciences at the University of Buffalo where she built a reputation as a champion for women and underrepresented minorities in science and engineering degree programs.
-Under her leadership at UB, Dr. Folks led rapid growth of the engineering school including the addition of 75 faculty and 2,700 students.
+At UB, Dr. Folks led rapid growth of the engineering school including the addition of 75 faculty and 2,700 students.
 Research expenditures grew by 35% and she spearheaded the creation of two new departments.
 As an internationally recognized expert in the fields of magnetic materials and devices, nanoscale metrology, and spin-electronic devices, Dr. Folks holds 14 U.S. patents and has authored more than 60 peer-reviewed papers.
-She also serves on numerous boards and committees and recently became chair of the triennial congressionally mandated National Academies Review of the National Nanotechnology Initiative.
-Prior to working in higher education, she spent 16 years in research and development at IBM Almaden Research Center, Hitachi Global Storage Technologies and Western Digital.
-Dr. Folks also holds a volunteer appointment as a Professor of Electrical Engineering at the University at Buffalo, where she collaborates on two NSF-funded projects, The NAVIGATE Project and Connecting the Dots.
+She serves on numerous boards and committees and currently serves as the chair of the triennial congressionally mandated National Academies Review of the National Nanotechnology Initiative.
+Prior to working in higher education, she spent 16 years in research and development in Silicon Valley in California, working at IBM Almaden Research Center, Hitachi Global Storage Technologies and Western Digital.